ArtBlocks/artblocks-community-tooling/RoyaltiesProcessorDelivery/readme.md

 - `--csv`: boolean, output results to csv
 - `--outputPath`: set if override of default output path is desired
 - `--osAPI`: use OpenSea's API instead of the subgraph.
-This relies on OpenSea to have tokens in appropriate collections, trusts the data in their database, etc.
+This relies on OpenSea to have categorized tokens in appropriate collections, collections haven't changed between time of sale and time of query, trusts the data in OpenSea's database, etc.
+  >Note: Using OpenSea API mode only works for flagship projects, and purposfully does not include any projects that fall under the `cryptocitizensofficial` OpenSea collection slug (i.e. CryptoNewYorker and CryptoVenetian), for which royalies go directly to PBAB partners.

 A common example of a query running this command is:
 ```